 CLAPA’s aim is to have the infrastructure in place to provide local support to everyone in the UK affected by cleft.
-A core element in achieving this is our Regional Coordinator project through which we aim to have a Regional Coordinator in post across all nine regions of the UK by 2020.
+A core element in achieving this is our Regional Coordinator project through which we aim to have a Regional Coordinator in post across all eight regions of the UK.

 The role of the Regional Coordinators (RCs) is to be a local point of contact for anyone affected by cleft, to train and support CLAPA volunteers and to liaise with local Cleft Teams and other healthcare professionals.
 The RCs also work to develop services – especially where there are gaps, to source funding and support and to build relationships with the local community.

 Following the success of a Pilot Project in 2011, we obtained funding from the Big Lottery Fund to employ three Regional Coordinators (East of England, East and West Midlands (known as Central), South East) over four years, with the aim of improving local service provision for families, young people and adults affected by cleft Lip and/or palate (cleft).
-We have since secured funding for a fourth Regional Coordinator and part-time Support Officer in Scotland.
+A fourth Regional Coordinator and part-time Support Officer are also in place in Scotland.

 Some of the ways our Regional Coordinators can help are: